Our Tests

 DECODE.MYHEALTH

 Organic acids are products of the body’s metabolic pathways and can affect your overall health and skin through the skin-gut-brain-biome axis.
-The Organic Acids Test (OAT) provides a comprehensive nutritional and metabolic snapshot from one urine sample.
-Your DECODE provider will interpret your results and suggest treatment options.
+The Organic Acids Test (OAT) provides a comprehensive nutritional and metabolic snapshot about how well your metabolic pathways are functioning.

+OAT is a valuable tool to assess the functional need for essential nutrients (including vitamins and minerals), diet modification, antioxidant protection, detoxification, and other therapies.
 Revealed imbalances may provide guidance around the underlying contributors (genetic or lifestyle/diet) to both symptoms and disease states – with improvement of associated symptoms and overall health when clinically addressed.

 DECODE.MYBRAIN